Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: General paradigm of real-space construction

 \subsection{Cell decomposition}

 For a 2D system with an arbitrary wallpaper group symmetry, we can divide the whole system into an assembly of unit cells, where different unit cells are identical and related by translation symmetries, as illustrated in the left panel of Fig. \ref{cell}.
-Therefore, we should only specify the physics in each unit cell because of the presence of translational symmetry.
+Therefore, we should only specify the physics in each unit cell.

 Then we decompose a specific unit cell of the wallpaper group $p3m1$ into an assembly of lower-dimensional blocks (see the right panel of Fig. \ref{cell}).
 Here $\bs{R}_{\mu_3}$ represents 3-fold rotational symmetry operation centred at the 0D block labeled by $\mu_3$, and $\bs{M}_{\tau_1}$ represents the reflection symmetry operation with the axis (indicated by the vertical dashed line in right panel of Fig. \ref{cell}) coincided with the 1D block labeled by $\tau_1$.